ExploreASL/Documentation/docs/Functions.md

 - iii) Multiple files with each containing a single volume are sorted to tags ASL4D\_x\_x\_Y and controls ASL4D\_Y and merged in the order of the last number in the filename (Y) alternating the tags and controls

+dcm2nii outputs GEs deltaM and M0scan separately, even though they are scanned in a single sequence and should belong together
+Siemens sometimes stores all controls and labels separately, which need to be reordered according their acquisition order

 This function performs the following steps in subfunctions:

 1. xASL\_bids\_MergeNifti\_M0Files Generic merging of M0 files